Cleobury North: Activities

-Brown Clee FC are a football club based in the village, who currently play in Division One of the Mercian Regional Football League.
+Brown Clee FC are a football club based in the village, who currently play in Division One of the Shropshire County Football League.
 They play their home games at the Hall Meadow football field.
 The grounds of several teams in the league, most notably Brown Clee, were featured in David Bauckham's book Dugouts, which noted the high frequency of dugouts with lockable doors which are also used for storage, a feature seemingly unique to clubs in Shropshire.

 Census

 At the 2011 census, the village was included in the Burwarton civil parish.